Standard Above All in Rocky Mount, NC

 Cons

-• pro The office doesn't communicate with the family when aides call to report they can't come to assist their client.
+• pro The office doesn't communicate with the family when the aides call to report they can't come to assist their client.

-• pro The lack of communication is frustrating for families.
+• pro The situation is frustrating.

 Review